CNA Programs in Texas with Course Descriptions

 Nursing Assistant Certificate

 The 16-week nurse assistant certificate program prepares students to take the Texas Department of Aging and Disabilities certification exam.
-Graduates can acquire entry-level employment as nursing assistants in various settings, including school systems, nursing homes, hospitals, doctors' offices and health departments.
 The program teaches how recognize and record abnormal symptoms and signs and provide supportive activities for nursing and other hospital staff.
 Students can learn basic sanitation procedures, communication skills, nursing methods and medical terminology.
 Accredited by the Texas Department of Aging and Disability Services, the program involves group discussions, classroom lectures and clinical lab practices.

 Related to CNA in Texas